Neon White: Gameplay

 Neon White features a group known as Neons, sinners taken from Hell in an annual competition to clean up demons in Heaven for a chance to stay there.
-Neons are required to wear masks that explode if they disobey orders or break the rules given to them.
+Neons are required to wear masks that explode if they disobey orders, remove the masks, or break the rules given to them.
 Each of the hundred Neons in the competition contend against each other for the position of top Neon.
 The player takes the role of the titular Neon White, an assassin who is competing for the first time.
 White receives daily missions from the angel Mikey, and meets up with old crewmates of his, all while dealing with amnesia that prevents him from recalling his past life.

 The game is composed of several missions, each made up of multiple levels.
-To complete a level, the player must defeat all the demons present and reach a goal, which additionally grants the player experience which can unlock the ability to see alternate routes and hidden items in levels.
+To complete a level, the player must defeat all the demons present and reach a crystal-like goal, which additionally grants the player experience "Insight" which can unlock the ability to see alternate routes and hidden items in levels.
 The player traverses the level by running and jumping, collecting Soul Cards lying about in the open or obtained from defeating demons.
 Soul Cards can be used as weapons with each card having a standard firing mode and an alternate special ability that is activated by discarding it.
 As an example, the handgun card can be discarded to perform a double jump.
 The player can die if they take too much damage from demons or fall off the map, requiring them to restart the level.
 Once the player completes a level, they receive a medal based their completion time, ranging from Bronze, Silver, Gold, and Ace.
 If the player reaches a certain preset time, they will earn a secret type of medal known in the community as a "red medal".
-These are awarded for exceptionally fast times.
+These are awarded for completing the level faster than the game's director, Ben Esposito.

 Between levels, players can interact with NPCs in the hub world of heaven.
 Alongside completing challenge missions by ranking up confidants, players can enter relationships with the NPCs during this section of the game.
 Progressing onto new missions may also require the player to have earned a specific neon rank, reflecting the number of levels the player has obtained a gold or better time medal on.
-Players can return to any previous level to try to earn better time scores.
+Players can return to any previous level to try to earn better time scores to progress further into the game.